On the Run Tour (Beyoncé and Jay-Z): Commercial performance

 Tickets for the tour were priced at $40 to $275, so that wherever fans were on the "ticket chain", they had an opportunity to attend the show.
 "We made sure we had affordable tickets as well as the higher-priced tickets that we know the market can bear.
 Pricing went right across the spectrum", promoters explained.
 Jesse Lawrence of Forbes stated that demand for the tour was "through the roof" and that the On the Run Tour was "guaranteed to be one of the biggest tours in recent years."
 Shortly after pre-sales for the tour began, tickets had already started to appear on the secondary ticketing market.
 In the same article, Lawrence explained how with an average ticket price of $342.67 on the secondary market, the On the Run Tour was "head and shoulders above the rest", having a higher average ticket price than both Beyoncé and Jay-Z's previous aforementioned solo tours, Jay-Z's previous co-headlining tours with Justin Timberlake and Eminem, as well as The Monster Tour; the then upcoming co-headlining tour from Rihanna and Eminem.

 Billboard reported that the On the Run Tour was "already one of the summer concert season's hottest engagements" and noted that tickets had sold out in minutes for multiple dates.
 Due to the large demand, extra dates were added in East Rutherford, San Francisco and Pasadena following the first shows in each city selling out.
 The second Rose Bowl stadium date in Pasadena, California, again had to await approval from the Pasadena City Council for the aforementioned reason that the Rose Bowl has a cap of twelve events per year and all other events exceeding this limit require approval from the city council.
 On June 13, 2014, two Saint-Denis dates of the tour were announced, set to be performed at the Stade de France.
 The dates were labelled as the exclusive, only European shows of the On the Run Tour.
 Within two hours of going on general sale, 90,000 tickets were sold between the two Saint-Denis shows.
-Stephanie Smith of Page Six reported that Beyoncé and Jay-Z were paid $4 million per show of the tour, "guaranteed and independent of ticket sales".
-This totalled to a $84 million total payout to the couple throughout the duration of the tour.